misty-spring/SpousesIsland/README.md

 If you'd like to contribute translating, you can send me the translation (either via nexusmods or as a pull request.)
 You can also post the translation on nexus as your own file.

 ## Known issues
-Children can't use NPC warps.
-However, this is a bug on ChildToNPC's side (which i can't do much about).
+Children only use player warps.
+I've worked around this on my mod's side, so they should be able to visit.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G7CXX9P)